-Note: A dedicated IBM Infoprint Manager for Windows NT and Windows 2000 system that meets the recommended hardware requirements is capable of driving one Infoprint 4000 ID3/ID4 printer at rated speed (1002 pages per minute) with simple text data or with input from PSF Direct.
+- 1. A dedicated IBM Infoprint Manager for Windows NT and Windows 2000 system that meets the recommended hardware requirements is capable of driving one Infoprint 4000 ID3/ID4 printer at rated speed (1002 pages per minute) with simple text data or with input from PSF Direct.
 This is a very specific benchmark.
-Other input data streams amd environments that include several distributed printers often inject a variety of complexitiies that make it impossible for IBM to accurately size the appropriate server for your specific environment.
-Each additional device you attach to a server causes considerable network overhead and processor overhead.
+Other input data streams and environments that include several distributed printers often inject a variety of complexitiies that make it impossible for IBM to accurately size the appropriate server for your specific environment.
+Each additional device you attach to a server causes considerable network overhead and processor overhead. - 2.
 If you are considering Infoprint Manager as a server for printing PostScript or PCL applications on Intelligent Printer Data Stream[TM] (IPDS[TM]) printers, you may need a more robust server to obtain optimum results while printing and transforming at production speeds.
 Given the variation in data stream complexity and hardware performance factors, IBM does not recommend specific server hardware for PCL and PostScript printing on high-speed IPDS printers.
-Consider the complexity of your data, and purchase a server with added capacity for flexibility and growth.
+Consider the complexity of your data, and purchase a server with added capacity for flexibility and growth. - 3.
+For large installs of Infoprint Manager for Windows NT and Windows 2000, RAID (Redundant Array of Inexpensive Drives) drives are recommended.